Slicer/Slicer/Docs/user_guide/extensions_manager.md

 ### Install extensions

 - Open Extensions manager using menu: View / Extensions manager.
+On macOS, Extensions manager requires the [application to be installed](getting_started.html#mac).
 - To restore previously installed extensions:
   - Go to "Restore Extensions" tab
   - Check the checkbox on the left side of each extension that should be installed.
 If the extension that you want to install is disabled and has "not found for current Slicer version" message is displayed below its name then follow instructions in [troubleshooting section](#extension-is-not-found-for-current-slicer-version).